 On this page

 Tip: If it seems too good to be true, it probably is!
-If something seems unusual or dodgy, ‘ask out loud’ – get a second opinion from a friend, colleague or family member.
+If something seems unusual or dodgy, ask ‘is this for real?’ and get a second opinion from a friend, colleague or family member.

 Online scams and malicious software aren't always obvious.
 Scammers' messages can be highly sophisticated, often using trusted brands and logos to make their messages look like the real thing.